Achieving metrological limits using ancilla-free quantum error-correcting codes: Discussion

 \section{Discussion}

-This work answers the long-standing open question of the requirement of noiseless ancillas in noisy quantum metrology.
+This paper answers the long-standing open question of the requirement of noiseless ancillas in noisy quantum metrology.
 To achieve this, we constructed two types of multi-probe QEC codes that are (effectively) ancilla-free and achieve the optimal HL when HNLS holds (or the optimal SQL when HNLS fails).
 We started from the previously known optimal ancilla-assisted QEC code that entangles one probe and one ancilla and designed multi-probe codes such that their 2-local reduced density operators resemble those of ancilla-assisted codes.
 We then proved their optimality by choosing suitable recovery channels.
+Note that our construction does not rule out the possibility that the metrological limits can be achieved using other types of QEC encoding and recovery, which have not yet been explored.

-There are several open problems remain to be addressed.
-First, our ancilla-free codes are only proven optimal when the number of probes are sufficiently large, and the performance of our codes in a small-size quantum sensor might be suboptimal and remains to be investigated.
-Second, our codes achieve the optimal HL with respect to the number of probes, but sometimes fails when the probing time is too long and it remains open where there are ancilla-free code that achieves the optimal HL with respect to the probing time.
-Finally, efficient encoding and decoding algorithms are yet to be found for our multi-probe codes.
+There are several open problems remaining to be addressed.
+First, our codes achieve the optimal HL with respect to the number of probes, but sometimes fails when the probing time is too long and it remains open whether there are ancilla-free codes that achieve the optimal HL with respect to the probing time.
+Second, efficient encoding and decoding algorithms are yet to be found for our multi-probe codes. \sisinew{Finally, all QEC operations are assumed to be perfect here and the efficiency of our protocols under faulty QEC operations is left for future study. }

 \onecolumngrid

 {S\arabic{figure}} {S\arabic{lemma}} {S\arabic{theorem}} {S\arabic{corollary}} {S\arabic{proposition}} {Supplement.\arabic{figure}} {Supplement.\arabic{lemma}} {Supplement.\arabic{theorem}} {Supplement.\arabic{corollary}}